FelixEcker/mariebuild/docs/specification.md

 FIELDS

-fields
+files
-    Required fields which holds all source files in a colon-seperated list.
+    Required field which holds all source files in a colon-seperated list.
     Wildcarding with * is allowed.

     If embedded into another field with the $() operator, the list is inserted